ashiqur0202/ashiqur0202/README.md

 <!---================================================================================================================================================--->

 <h2>I am </h2>
-- Studying MASDS - Master's in Applied Statistics and Data Science at Department of statistics, Jahangirnagar University.<br>
+- Studying MASDS - Master's in Applied Statistics and Data Science at Department of Statistics, Jahangirnagar University.<br>
 - Studies M.Sc in mathematics at Government Titumir College affiliated with Dhaka University.<br>
 - Studied B.Sc. in Mathematics at Government Titumir College affiliated with Dhaka University.<br>
+- Studied HSC in Science at BAF Shaheen College, Tejgaon, Dhaka